So, you have been working on your brand for some time now. Competitors know you. Consumers know you. Is that enough?

 5. Use trustworthy links in your posts

 Links are the connection between your brand and the online world.
-Whether you’ve used a content curation tool to find trending articles or sharing industry news, it’s important that your links lead to reputable sites.
+Whether you’ve used content curation tools to find trending articles or are sharing industry news, it’s important that your links lead to reputable sites.

 Link to industry favorites when sharing curated content and use a custom link shortener for social media so readers know what it is that they're clicking through to.

 Custom short links are made up of a custom domain name and a keyword after the slash.
 So when users see your brand’s name associated with the content you share, they know it won't lead to spam or phishing sites.
 The keyword also gives an indication of what the link will lead them to.
 This extra communication and trust can boost click-through rates by 39%.